l3mpire/lemlist-developer/source/includes/_campaigns.md

 Parameter | Description
 --------- | -----------
 deduplicate=true | search email address in another campaign, will not insert the lead if email address already inserted
-smartEnrichment=true | activate the smart enrichment scanner for this import (needs Sales Engagement Plan) scannerLinkedin=true | activate the linkedin scanner for this import (needs Sales Engagement Plan) verifyEmail=true | debounce the email for this import (needs Sales Engagement Plan)
+smartEnrichment=true | run the smart enrichment for this import (needs Sales Engagement Plan) scannerLinkedin=true | run the LinkedIn enrichment for this import  (needs Sales Engagement Plan) verifyEmail=true | verify the email for this import (debounce) (needs Sales Engagement Plan)

 ### Body Parameters